pavel-arapov/wikinext/README.md

 WikiNEXT
 ========

-## WikiNEXT - JavaScript Semantic Application Wiki
+## JavaScript Semantic Application Wiki

-Wiki have 2 node.js apps
+Wiki has 2 node.js applications
 - app.js (main wiki application)
 - share.js (Share.JS library that give the possibility to edit the pages in real-time due to OT